PhoenXHO/MathLang/README.md

-# MathLang Interpreter
+# Mathium Interpreter (0.2.0-alpha.1)

-MathLang is a custom programming language designed for mathematical computations and symbolic expressions.
-This repository contains the source code for the MathLang interpreter, which is currently in the alpha stage of development.
+Mathium is a custom programming language designed for mathematical computations and symbolic expressions.
+This repository contains the source code for the Mathium interpreter, which is currently in the alpha stage of development.

-_Note: This project is a complete rewrite of the MathLang interpreter, with cleaner code and more organized structure.
+_Note: This project is a complete rewrite of the Mathium interpreter, with cleaner code and more organized structure.
 The interpreter will be able to run code in a REPL, and will have a better error handling system._

 ## Features

-### Current Features (0.2.0-alpha.1)
+### Current Features
 - Basic expressions with numbers, parentheses, and built-in operators
+	- Currently, only the addition operator (`+`) is supported (more operators will be added for this version)
+- REPL (Read-Eval-Print Loop) for interactive programming

+### Planned Features for 0.2.0-alpha.1
+- Read from a file with `.mthx` extension
+- More built-in operators
 - Precise operations with integers and floating-point numbers using GMP and MPFR libraries
-- Type checking
-- Variables and constants
+- Variables and constants (with different scopes)
 - Function definitions and calls
 - Built-in functions
-- REPL (Read-Eval-Print Loop) for interactive programming

-### Planned Features
+### Future Features
 - Class definitions and object creation
 - Built-in classes
+- Type checking and type casting (implicit and explicit)
 - Control flow statements
 - More built-in functions and classes
-- Operator overloading and type conversions
+- Operator overloading and type cast overloading
 - Symbolic expressions and mappings

 ## Getting Started